Release-Candidate/flix-assertions/README.md

   - `>=`: `FlixAssertion.gte`, `FlixAssertion.$>=`
   - `<`: `FlixAssertion.lt`, `FlixAssertion.$<`
   - `<=`: `FlixAssertion.lte`, `FlixAssertion.$<=`
+- String predicates:
+  - `containsString`
+  - `notContainsString`
+  - `matchesString` - whether the whole string is matched by a regex
+  - `notMatchesString` - whether the regex does not match the whole string
+  - `matchesSubString` - whether the regex matches a substring of the given string
+  - `notMatchesSubString` - whether the regex does not matche a substring of the given string
+- Test, if a container contains a given element, for types like `List` or `Map`:
+  - `FlixAssertion.contains`
+  - `FlixAssertion.notContains`
+- Test, if a container contains a given element, for mutable types like `MutList` or `Array`:
+  - `FlixAssertion.containsEff`
+  - `FlixAssertion.notContainsEff`
 - Tests for emptiness, for types like `List` or `Map`:
   - `FlixAssertion.isEmpty`
   - `FlixAssertion.isNotEmpty`